seshuk/seshuk.github.io/_posts/2018-12-31-goals-status-yearend.md

 - *Tick off at least 1 item in personal bucket list:*
  This is was biggest...
 Ticked off two from personal bucket list.
 There were two long pending items in my list, I wasn't able to do for more than 2 years that were ticked off...
 2018 was worth it.
 Great year. :+1: :+1: :+1:

+If I average out, I can say about 75% of what I aimed for was achieved.

 I'd like to thank all my friends and well wishers.

  Happy 2019!!!